kenxzhao/kenxzhao.github.io/_pages/fieldwork.md

 ### LeConte Glacier, Alaska (August 2022)

-2-week cruise on the RV Steadfast within an Alaskan fjord to measure the ice-ocean boundary layer near both marine-terminating glaciers (and develop new instrumentation for future cruises).
+2-week cruise on the RV Steadfast within an Alaskan fjord to measure the ice-ocean boundary layer near both marine-terminating glaciers and icebergs as well as develop new instrumentation for future cruises.

 ![](/assets/images/Aug1.png)